Appraising the Value of Praise

 - Stick to the facts about how you feel - “When you talk in class, I feel frustrated that I have to talk over you to be heard.
 It concerns me that you won’t hear what I have to say.” vs. “It is really rude to talk while I’m talking.
 You obviously don’t care about your dancing.”
 (I, I, I instead of you, you, you)

 - Present a bigger challenge – “Now, try a triple pirouette!” vs. “Excellent double!”
 This works for a negative, too.
-If the students are spinning like tops but not maintaining their turnout don’t congratulate them for getting a quadruple, ask “Can you keep your legs turned out and still do the quad?”
+If the students are spinning like tops but not maintaining their turnout, congratulate them for getting a quadruple, but add, “Can you keep your legs turned out and still do the quad?”

 - Avoid labeling – “Thanks for helping me put away the props!” vs. “You are so sweet!” or “I don’t appreciate your tone.” vs. “Alright, Ms. Attitude, that’s enough!”